OpenFabrics/fsdp_build/README.md

   but if you created your own custom image you'll want to use whatever you titled the directory that holds your Dockerfile as this parameter

 ### Running `make_test.py`

+Again, please note, you must be within the same directory as the `make_test.py` script when you run these scripts as they use relative pathing and may throw errors otherwise.

 ```
 python3 make_test.py -t commands.sh -s ../test_sources/ -o ../test_output/ -d rhel7